Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     objdump -d loaded_shellcode | awk '{$1=$2=""; print substr($0, length(OFS)*2 + 1)}' > lsc.s

+- The output should look similar to this:

+        b8 d7 4b de 7c 5c movabs $0xa284ee5c7cde4bd7,%rax
+        84 a2
+        push %rax
+        b8 9a 84 10 05 11 movabs $0x935add110510849a,%rax
+        5a 93
+        push %rax

     - Awk helped remove aalot of unnecessary info, but we'll need to further clean up the file by:

         - Remove the format info
-    - Removing bytes, characters like %
+        - Remove bytes and characters like %
+        - Replace movabs with mov
-    - Replacing movabs with mov, and put the operands in the correct order
+        - Put the destination and sourse in the correct order

 Once cleaned up, lets add lines to decode and print the data.